MindFramework/Mind/README.md

 ## Mind

 It is a safe, fast and easy project development tool.
-Mind is the PHP code framework designed for developers.
-It offers a variety of solutions for creating design patterns, applications and code frameworks.

 ## How is the package made?